Kimmy Dora: Kambal sa Kiyeme

 Kimmy Dora: Kambal sa Kiyeme (simply known as Kimmy Dora) is a 2009 Filipino comedy film co-produced and directed by Joyce Bernal and written by Chris Martinez, starring Eugene Domingo.
 It is the first installment of the Kimmy Dora film series.
 The film tells the story of twin sisters Kimmy and Dora, both played by Eugene Domingo.
-The film is a co-production of Spring Films and MJM Productions and was distributed to theaters nationwide on September 2, 2009 by Solar Entertainment Corporation and Star Cinema.
+A co-production of Spring Films and MJM Productions, it was distributed to theaters nationwide on September 2, 2009 by Solar Entertainment Corporation and Star Cinema.

 The film also served as the first theatrical debut for Domingo.